SayanBhadra/MyGitProg/README.md

 # MyGitProg
-This is where i'm gonna keep all my projects.
+This is where I will keep all my projects.